It’s that time of year,

 Have the perfect day.

-The holidays are hectic as it is; with trips to the mall, errands for dinners, visits with family and get-togethers with friends.
-Sometimes, what you really need is a quiet night in with the love of your life.
-It can be the perfect way for you both to spend uninterrupted, calm, quality time together during the busiest time of year.
+The holidays are hectic as it is; with trips to the mall, errands for dinners, visits with family, and get-togethers with friends.
+Sometimes, what you really need is a quiet Christmas date night in with the love of your life.
+It can be the perfect way for you both to spend uninterrupted, calm, and quality time together during the busiest time of year.

 Grab a fluffy blanket and cuddle close, it’s movie night!
-What better way to unwind than with your favourite holiday films!
+What better way to unwind than with your favorite holiday films!
 Nostalgic titles and memorable melodies will make your spirits bright, as you and your partner snuggle on the couch with a big bowl of popcorn.
-Watching Christmas movies is as much a holiday tradition as turkey at Thanksgiving, so why not share those movie moments with your sweetheart.
-Have a marathon all in one weekend, or celebrate cinema for twelve days of Christmas – or how ever many it takes to see all of your holiday favourites!
+Watching Christmas movies is as much a holiday tradition as turkey at Thanksgiving, so why not share those movie moments with your sweetheart on a Christmas date night.
+Have a marathon all in one weekend, or celebrate cinema for twelve days of Christmas – or however many it takes to see all of your holiday favorites!

-A cup of flour, a dash of nutmeg, two teaspoons of vanilla and voilà!
+A cup of flour, a dash of nutmeg, two teaspoons of vanilla, and voilà!
 Christmas is the perfect time of year to break out the cookbooks and old family recipes.
-Sugar cookies, chocolate chip, gingerbreads, cakes, loafs, muffins, pies… the possibilities are as endless as your imagination (and perhaps your freezer space).
+Sugar cookies, chocolate chip, gingerbread, cakes, loaves, muffins, pies… the possibilities are as endless as your imagination (and perhaps your freezer space).
 Baking together can be a blast!
-Turn on the radio and turn up the heat.
-With Christmas music pouring out your speakers and fresh cookies baking in the oven, you and your dearest will have a ball.
+Turn on the radio and turn up the heat on Christmas date night.
+With holiday music pouring out of your speakers and fresh cookies baking in the oven, you and your dearest will have a ball.
 And best of all… you’ll get to eat what you bake!

 Decorate a Gingerbread House

-Decorate the House as you Listen to Christmas Classics
+Decorate the House as you Listen to Holiday Classics

-If arts and crafts are what you crave, then roll up your sleeves and grab the glue gun!
-It is time to put your creative talents to use as you decorate ornaments, candles or handmade Christmas cards.
+If arts and crafts are what you crave, then roll up your sleeves and grab the glue gun.
+It is time to put your creative talents to use as you decorate ornaments, candles, or handmade Christmas cards.
 There is never an age limit to painting ornaments or drawing holiday cards.
-Craft stores like Michaels and De Serres have shelves of holiday themed activities from pillow making, to glass-jar painting, scrapbooking and more.
-Take beads and wires to create snowflake ornaments; use glass paint to make colourful stained glass candle holders; or glue together some greenery, berries, poinsettias and blubs to make a holiday wreath.
-If you are both really into the arts… then you and your love can deck the halls ELF style; paper snowflakes, LEGO cities, lights and all.
+During the holidays, craft stores have shelves of holiday-themed activities from pillow making, to glass-jar painting, scrapbooking, and more.
+Take beads and wires to create snowflake ornaments; use glass paint to make colorful stained glass candle holders; or glue together some greenery, berries, poinsettias, and bulbs to make a holiday wreath.
+If you are both really into the arts… then you and your love can deck the halls ELF style; paper snowflakes, LEGO cities, lights, and all.
 Let your creativity run wild!

 Snuggle by the Fireplace